Hahnenfuß & Co – Was uns Unkräuter auf der Pferdeweide wirklich sagen

 💡 The solution is often: liming .

-• increase the pH value
+• raise the pH value

-• make structurally more stable and permeable
+• make more structurally stable and permeable

 A good horse pasture is not only green, but also healthy .
 When forage grasses grow instead of poisonous plants, when the soil can breathe, when white clover fills the gaps – then we have achieved what sustainable pasture management means: a stable, horse-friendly ecosystem.